RodrigoUsin/b-wproyect/README.md

-# Photobyn
+# Black and white proyect

-A website to show my work in black and white
+A website to show my work in black and white.

-20204/08/29 commit files html & css
+This is my first solo project, in which I aim to showcase the knowledge I have acquired in HTML and CSS.